The University of Edinburgh – College of Medicine and Veterinary Medicine

 Key Summary

-The Postgraduate Certificate of Surgical Writing and Evidence-Based Practice is offered by our University, in partnership with the BJS Foundation.
-The programme aims to support surgeons, clinicians and others to acquire an academic qualification that recognises knowledge and skills in writing for:
+The Postgraduate Certificate of Surgical Writing and Evidence-Based Practice is offered in partnership with the BJS Foundation.
+The programme aims to support surgeons, clinicians and others to earn an academic qualification that recognises knowledge and skills in writing for:

 - clinical practice